benjaleivas/benjaleivas/README.md

 ### Hello there!
 I'm Benjamin 👋

 * :books: I'm a graduate student at UChicago's MS in Computational Analysis and Public Policy.
 Before that, I studied economics.
 * :briefcase: Worked for 3+ years in antitrust researching healthcare, energy, education, and procurement markets (to name a few).
+* :house_with_garden: I'll be relocating to Palo Alto, CA in August 2024.
 * :mailbox: You can reach me at bleiva@uchicago.edu.

 <!--